richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 - Draft 4: Updated terminology and removed some obvious or old terms.
 In some cases this meant minor editorial changes in the body text.

+- Draft 5: Add text about 5657 and errata to the intro Note.
+Incorporate RFC 5742.

 --- back